 - Community.
 My last and probably the reason I am most passionate about is being part of an inclusive community which shares knowledge and provides support to help us all tackle the very real security threats out there.

-So my advice is check out the range of conferences on offer, see if the ticket costs are reasonable and community-focused (something we work hard at DevSecCon to achieve), review previous events (speakers, programme, testimonials), ask your peers for recommendations and finally just get involved.
+So my advice is check out the range of conferences on offer, see if the ticket costs are reasonable and community-focused (something we work hard at DevSecCon to achieve), review previous events (speakers, program, testimonials), ask your peers for recommendations and finally just get involved.

 Needless to say you’d all get a very warm welcome at any DevSecCon conference – next up are Boston (10-11 September) and London (18-19 October), and I look forward to catching up with friends old and new 🙂 You can find out more here: